There are so many great things about Vietnamese food. The Vietnamese are masters of making food that will touch your senses.

 Vietnamese Food – Uses Fresh Herbs

-Vietnamese food uses fresh herbs such as cilantro, mint, basil.
+Vietnamese food uses fresh herbs such as cilantro, mint, and basil.
 They do not use the dried version of any of these, but they are fresh and usually cut from the plant the same day they eat these herbs.

 In my house in Hanoi, we have these plants growing on our rooftop in pots.
 A few minutes before we use them in a Vietnamese dish, we will cut them off the plant to use them in our different Vietnamese recipes and foods.